-The patient went on to have a craniotomy and histology confirmed the diagnosis of a medulloblastoma, with typical 'small round blue cell' tumour appearances.
+The patient went on to have a craniotomy and histology confirmed the diagnosis of a medulloblastoma, with typical 'small round blue cell' tumor appearances.

 The location and appearances are also typical of a medulloblastoma in an adult.

-It is important to remember that in older children and adults such tumour is more likely to be poorly marginated and demonstrates larger cyst formations.
-Adult medulloblastomas are usually located laterally, in the cerebellar hemispheres, with only 28% centred in the vermis (opposed to ~75% in children).
+It is important to remember that in older children and adults such tumor is more likely to be poorly marginated and demonstrates larger cyst formations.
+Adult medulloblastomas are usually located laterally, in the cerebellar hemispheres, with only 28% centered in the vermis (opposed to ~75% in children).